stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 - `unit_name` (string)
 - `edition` (string)

 There are no limitations on how your code uses these tfvars.
 You might only use them to [set resource names](#managing-resource-names).
 To avoid compatibility issues, I recommend that you use values that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.
-Avoid defining environment and edition names that are longer than 7 characters, and unit names that are longer than 12 characters.
+Use unit names that are no longer than 12 characters.
+Avoid defining environment and edition names that are longer than 7 characters.

 To create a new unit, use the `tft:new` task: